glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 \end{pmatrix} \ \ \ \ \ (11)
 {% endkatex %}

-Assume that example time series is given buy,
+Assume that the example time series is given buy,

 {% katex display %}
 f =